Answering 10 of your Coffee FAQs

 As a progressive roaster focusing on quality we use the phrase 'speciality coffee' to mean coffees that have scored 80+ according to the Speciality Coffee Association and Coffee Quality Institute coffee grading standards.

-We look to purchase coffees that score of 82+ and in most cases 85+.
+We look to purchase coffees that score 82+ and in most cases 85+.
 From a taste point of view, there is a significant difference between a coffee that scores 80 and one that scores 85.

 Generally speaking, coffees that score higher have more complexity.
 Another reason why we buy speciality-grade coffee is because this allows coffee producers to earn a significant premium for the high quality coffee that they produce.